cosimoNigro/agnpy_paper/README.md

 This repository contains the scripts to generate the figures included in the paper "`agnpy`: an open-source python package modelling the radiative processes of jetted active galactic nuclei".

-TODO: create a zenodo entry for these scripts

 ## content of the repository
 The repository contains the following files
 ```